Error-331/code_tests/docs/bible/links.md

 Life Giving Wisdom - December 11 (Proverbs 3:13 KJV; There is goodness in wisdom fruit; May we embrace the wisdom of Christ, for it is life, breath, and peace);

+Upheld By God - December 12 (God guides our steps; Even when we fall, God picks us up.
+We are never out of his reach; "Even when I can't make out how things will come together, I trust you working it out");

 ## Gods help